parrt/msds501/labs/hello.md

 500+1
 ```

-Use the editor of your choice, though `nano` is a good one because you will be able to use it on remote servers when we do cloud computing. you can start it up like this:
+Use the editor of your choice, though `nano` is a good one because you will be able to use it on remote servers when we do cloud computing.
+You can start it up like this:

 ```bash
 $ nano hello.py